JosephDoun/orthomap-view-angle-change/README.md

-# Orthomap View Angle Change
-Shifts land cover orthomap viewing angle, using a high resolution DSM to estimate building wall exposure to sensing angle.
+# Mappov

+Shift the point-of-view angle of a land cover map using a digital surface model.
+Can provide information on building wall exposure during Land Surface Temperature acquisitions.

 _Migrating to C++ / Under development._